sekeidesign/figjenda/README.md

 ---

-🪲 The widget doesn't know when FigJam's built-in timer is stopped so it will get stuck.
-Just press stop on the widget to reset it!!!
+🪲 The widget can't listen to FigJam's built-in timer so it will get stuck when it ends.
+Just press next ⏭ to load the next agenda item, or stop ⏹ on the widget to reset it!!!

 [CleanShot 2021-11-29 at 19 02 50](https://user-images.githubusercontent.com/59372630/143961944-27e3acdc-1522-40bc-a3bf-1f099b40c7ef.gif)